warrantyvoidifremoved/CSC317-ClimateCrisis/README.md

 ## Deployed link: https://warrantyvoidifremoved.github.io/CSC317-ClimateCrisis/
 This repository contains the files for CSC-317 Assignment: Climate Crisis, with the final product being a webpage outlining the water scarcity climate crisis.

-## Phase 1 Required Implemenations
-- Sticky navbar is required
-- Using pseudo-classes/pseudo-elements required (at least, 8 distinct ones!)
-- Using Google Font is required
-- It needs to use primarily Flexbox layout [Grid is also fine!]
-- you can use box model for a single component obviously
-- Footer required

 ## Design Choices
 This project's color pallette is inspired by earth tones.